Treaty annuity payments

 Treaty payments by mail or direct deposit

-If you're eligible for treaty annuity payments but can't go to a treaty payment event, you can download and fill out a Treaty Annuity Payment Request form, and email it to us at treatypay-paiementdetraite@sac-isc.gc.ca to request payment by direct deposit or cheque.
+If you're eligible for treaty annuity payments but can't attend a treaty payment event, you can download and fill out a Treaty Annuity Payment Request form and email it to us at treatypay-paiementdetraite@sac-isc.gc.ca to request payment by direct deposit or cheque.

 Individuals who are 18 or older must complete their own payment request form.
 To request payment on behalf of dependents that are 18 or older, please include proof of guardianship with the form.